ESG Litigation Guide

 In force

-Key pollutant-discharging companies (as defined in the legislation)
+Government and business, key pollutant-discharging companies (as defined in the legislation).

-"Key pollutant-discharging companies" are defined as enterprises and institutions that discharge large amount of pollutants1 such as organic water pollutants , ammonium nitrate, total nitrogen and total phosphorus or atmospheric pollutants such as sulphur dioxide, nitrogen oxides, particulate matter and volatile organic compounds, that would have material impact on regional ecological environmental quality (including major companies that discharge pollutants to water or into the air).
+These are defined as enterprises and institutions that discharge significant quantities of pollutants1, including but not limited to: organic water pollutants, ammonium nitrate, phosphorus or atmospheric pollutants such as sulphur dioxide, nitrogen oxides, particulate matter and volatile organic compounds, that would have a material impact on regional or national ecological environmental quality.

-1 COD is in common sense a measure or a standard to determine the water pollutant.
-However, the definition is extracted from Article 3 of Key Emissions and Environmental Risk Control Unit List Management Regulations (Draft for Comment) issued by Ministry of Ecology and Environment.
-In the Chinese version of this regulation, it is indeed put this way although this expression seems weird.
+1 See Article 3 of Key Emissions and Environmental Risk Control Unit List Management Regulations (Draft for Comment) issued by Ministry of Ecology and Environment.

 2 Social supervision refers to the supervision of the legality of various legal activities by social organizations (e.g. the media) and citizens other than state organs, which does not have direct legal effect.
 Forms of social supervision mainly include criticism, suggestion, prosecution, denunciation, complaint, accusation, etc..